jorop/landscaping-docs/docs/heights.md

 ## General

 It is possible to import raster files with different projections and resolutions and they will be aligned properly.
 You do not have to worry about it.
 It is even possible to import GeoTiff, ASCII and HGT files toghether.
+However: files with different resolutions (meter per pixel) will be result in seams (where more detailed and less details heightmaps meet).

 > Landscaping can handle overlapping files